FAQs

 11

-Just bring a valid ID, comfortable clothes, and a willingness to learn.
+Considered for your introductory flight, just bring a valid ID, comfortable clothes, your current weight, and a willingness to learn!

 It’s a challenge—but with the right instructor, most people are surprised how quickly they pick it up.